VISU_PERS_MONROE_HD_010425

 Investment strategy

-A dual model
+Our dual strategic model

 (1) Internal rate of return.